+The Fourth Amendment prohibits government intrusion upon the privacy and property rights of the people.
 The Fourth Amendment to the United States Constitution states that:

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.